 Earplugs work by covering the ear canal so that sound vibrations are blocked and unable to travel down the canal to the eardrum.

 This is done, most commonly, with smaller earplugs inserted into the ear, which usually form a tight compression against your ear canal, expanding and blocking it.

-These earplugs can be made of a rubber material, so they can form a more or less tight fit in any ear.
-Alternatively, they can be custom made to suit your individual ear shape.
+These earplugs can be made of rubber material, so they can form a more or less tight fit in any ear.
+Alternatively, they can be custom-made to suit your individual ear shape.
 These are often larger and cover more of the external area of the ear.

 If you are in need of quality, custom earplugs, House of Hearing Clinic is a well-established hearing care clinic, home to professionally trained audiologists.
 We have successfully treated more than 7000 patients.
 Book your appointment today here.
 You can also contact us here.